 - Remove and avoid smoking, alcohol and nicotine.

-Nutrition and Herbal Supplements for Hirsutism
+Nutrition and Herbal Supplements for Hirsutism in women

 5. Nutrition for Hormone Balance